Ortho-integral surfaces: Introduction

-\textbf{Structure.} Section \ref{Pre} and \ref{Notations} contain necessary notations used throughout this chapter.
+\begin{thm} The involution reflections on an immersed pair of pants yield infinitely many e-ortho-isosceles-trapezoids, e-orthorectangles, and e-orthokites on \( S \).
+However, there are no e-orthosquares on \( S \). \end{thm} The existence of these types of e-orthoshapes, especially e-orthorectangles, on surfaces simplifies significantly the inter-root flipping for some subsets of triples of orthogeodesics.
+In particular, it explains why there exist quadruples of orthogeodesics $(X, Y, Z, T)$ on surfaces that always satisfy the following Pythagorean-type relation no matter what hyperbolic structure is endowed on the surface.
+One can ask whether all of these e-orthoshapes arise from the reflection involutions on immersed pairs of pants.
+This question is intimately related to the length-equivalent problem studied in \cite{anderson2003variations} and \cite{leininger2003equivalent}.

+\textbf{Structure.} Sections \ref{Pre} and \ref{Notations} contain necessary notations used throughout this paper.
+Section \ref{section 1} describes a combinatorial structure on a subset of oriented orthogeodesics, related identity relations.
+Section \ref{applications} will be about some applications: Ortho-integral surfaces, some infinitely (dilogarithm) identities, and a combinatorial proof of Basmajian's identity.
+Section \ref{reflection} provides a construction of some types of e-orthoshapes using reflection involutions.
 Section \ref{appendix} introduces several identity relations of geodesics and horocycles on the hyperbolic plane.
-Section \ref{section 1} describes a tree structure on a subset of oriented orthogeodesics, related identity relations and the construction of some types of r-orthoshapes.
-Section \ref{applications} will be about some applications: A combinatorial proof of Basmajian's identity, integral-ortho surfaces, infinitely (dilogarithm) identities.
-The last section will be about some remarks and further questions.
+Section \ref{questionremarks} will be about some remarks and further questions.

-\textbf{Acknowledgments.} I would like to thank my advisor Hugo Parlier for invaluable discussions and constantly encouragements.
-Special thanks to Hugo Parlier and Ser Peow Tan for reading carefully first manuscripts and giving stimulating comments and suggestions.
-Thank you Binbin Xu for the generosity in your time answering many of my questions.
-Thank you David Fisac Camara for helpful discussions.
+\textbf{Acknowledgments.} I would like to express my deep gratitude to my advisor, Hugo Parlier, for his invaluable discussions and constant encouragement.
+I am especially thankful to Ser Peow Tan for carefully reading the initial manuscripts, providing detailed comments, and offering useful suggestions that greatly improved this paper.
+I also thank Greg McShane for pointing out an unclear argument in the proof of Theorem \ref{Thm: integral surfaces} and for his useful suggestions.
+Lastly, I extend my thanks to Binbin Xu for generously dedicating his time to answer many of my questions and to David Fisac Camara for engaging in helpful discussions.